bbenaddi/JWTAuthentication/README.md

 		id : '#'
 	}

-	check route has the middleware verify which set the id extracted from token in req.body
+	check route has the middleware verify which sets the id extracted from token in req.body
 ## END